 To start this process, begin by taking the cooling unit out of the box, if box appears to be damaged don't panic as we foam package them into the box and so the box can be beat up a bit and the unit is still not damaged.
-So, when you take the box apart you will notice a spray foam packing inside and so this needs to be removed and then the unit will slide out.
-Inside the box you should have the cooling unit, and parts needed to do the install.
+So, when you take the box apart you will notice a spray foam packing inside (RA) and so this needs to be removed some before and some after unit has been taken out of the box.